Infliction of Emotional Distress Cases Summarized

 Infliction of Emotional Distress-Cases

 2008 Super Value, Inc. v.
 Johnson, 276 Va.
 356, 666 S.E.2d 335.

-This tort is not favored in the law.
+Infliction of emotional distress is not favored in the law.
 The standard of proof is clear and convincing evidence.
 In this business tort action plaintiff, as a matter of law, failed to meet that standard of proof.
 This tort is directed at prohibiting conduct intended to cause personal, emotional damage to an individual rather than conduct intended to cause economic damage to a business as was the case here.

 2007 Ogunde v.
 Prison Health Servs., 274 Va.
 55, 645 S.E.2d 520.